-3.5.1 Serving staff are knowledgeable about healthy choices and actively promote them: 6 points
+3.7.2 Serving staff are knowledgeable about healthy choices and actively promote them: 3 points

-To achieve these points, do all of the following:
+To achieve these points, demonstrate that you do all of the following:

-- " Demonstrate that staff can talk about Food for Life Served Here and how it supports healthier eating - " Train serving staff to offer healthier accompaniments (vegetables, salad, plain potatoes) before unhealthy options (e.g. chips). - " Ensure staff can confidently answer questions about which dishes are healthier. - " Build this into induction training for new staff members and refresh periodically for all staff.
+- Demonstrate that staff can talk about Food for Life Served Here and how it supports healthier eating. - " Train serving staff to offer healthier accompaniments (vegetables, salad, plain potatoes) before unhealthy options (e.g. chips). - " Ensure staff can confidently answer questions about which dishes are healthier.

-Serving staff can play a key role in the choice of dishes that pupils make.
-Offering healthier choices first can encourage pupils to choose them over unhealthy alternatives.
+Serving staff can play a key role in the choice of dishes that customers make.
+Offering healthier choices first can encourage people to choose them over unhealthy alternatives.